Nazrawi15/Tigrigna-Cardano-Academy/README.md

 ## 🎯 Mission

 Tigrigna Cardano Academy is the **first open-source blockchain learning hub** in the Tigrigna language.
-Our goal: empower Tigrigna speakers with the tools, content, and confidence to participate in the global Web3 economy.
+Our goal: empower Tigrigna speakers with the tools, content and confidence to participate in the global Web3 economy.

 ---